ghxm/intro-css-ws22/template_research_design.md

 - What perspective do you approach your topic from?
 - What are the key assumptions of the approach you take?
 - Given your theory, what do you expect to observe?
 - What is the argument behind your expectations?
-Why would you expect to observe a given outome?
+Why would you expect to observe a given outcome?

 Not necessary, but might be helpful: